Director: Dan Stewart, Ph.D.

 - Emphasis on Jesuit educational ideals of ethical leadership and commitment to the common good

-Admission to the Hogan Entrepreneurial Leadership Program is competitive and based on the student's entrance exam scores, grade point average, and demonstrated leadership, creativity, and community service.
+Admission to the Hogan Entrepreneurial Leadership Program is competitive and based on the student's grade point average, and demonstrated leadership, creativity, and community service.

 The courses listed below constitute the minor in Entrepreneurial Leadership for students majoring in arts and sciences, business administration or accounting, education, and engineering.
 The program is designed flexibly so that students with any major can graduate in four years.
 Waivers and substitutions for department requirements may be granted to meet special academic needs.
 In addition, the University waives the fees for credits in excess of the usual eighteen-credit per semester limit for qualified students, up to 21 hours per semester.

 In addition to the Hogan ENTR courses, Hogan students must also complete coursework in accounting and economics.
-This coursework depends on the major field of study -- please click here to see the specific requirements.
+This coursework depends on the major field of study.
 These courses may be completed at any time prior to second semester of the student's junior year, including the pre-Hogan freshman year.